Question

 Strategic

-Best for strategic planning, policies, or complex solutions that required analysis and systematic thinking
+Best for strategies, plans, policies, or solutions that required research, analysis, and strategic thinking

 Technical